DCPROGS/HJCFIT/documentation/source/api/cpp/typehierarchy.rst

 --------------

 It is often convenient to express all types in a software from a few starting points.
 This is called a type hierarchy.
-The advantage is that it is then fairly easy to swich, say, from using `double` to `long double`.
+The advantage is that it is then fairly easy to switch, say, from using `double` to `long double`.
 Indeed, doing so takes all of one line in this package, as can be seen in the file :file:`DCProgsConfig.h.in` at the root of the package.
 We describe below the type hierarchy of the package.
-All the types are prefixe with ``t_`` to indicate that it is a type.
+All the types are prefixed with ``t_`` to indicate that it is a type.
 Where instructive, the names of more complex types will start with ``i``, ``r``, ``c``, ``b`` for integer, real, complex, and bool.